-We researched the impacts of lithium mining in the Jequitinhonha Valley with local communities
+We research with communities affected by lithium mining in the Jequitinhonha Valley

-We researched the impacts of lithium mining in the Jequitinhonha Valley with local communities
+We research with communities affected by lithium mining in the Jequitinhonha Valley

-We researched the impacts of lithium mining in the Jequitinhonha Valley with local communities
+We research with communities affected by lithium mining in the Jequitinhonha Valley

 The project